NAIT-SDEV1001/SDEV1001-Fall-2025-A02/1-hello-world-example-start/HandyCLICommands.md

 ## Vscode

 You can open vscode from the terminal with `code pathname` for example `code .` for the existing folder

+###  To open the Terminal in VSCode

+1. Select the "Terminal " at the top
+2. Select "new Terminal"